Deneb-Algedi/CCOM4017-OS/README.md

-# Assignment 02: Threads and Scheduling
+# Threads and Scheduling
-> CCOM4017 - Operating Systems
-> Prof. Jose Ortiz-Ubarri
+> Producer and Consumer

 ## Table of contents
 - [General info](#general-info)